The Grand Tour: Filming

-On 6th February 2023, it was confirmed the show will return for 4 more specials then conclude in 2024.
+The final episode featuring Clarkson, Hammond and May was filmed in September 2023 and aired on 13 September 2024 on Amazon Prime Video.

 Promotion

 Following the public naming of the show, Amazon offered new customers a £20 discount for their first year on Amazon Prime during 14–16 May 2016.

 A trailer announcing the release date of the show as 18 November 2016 was posted on the show's YouTube channel on 15 September 2016.
 A second, full-length trailer, was released on 6 October 2016.
-Trailers for series one have used the music "Come with Me Now" by Kongos. while series two trailers have used "Live and Let Die" by Wings.
+Trailers for series one have used the music "Come with Me Now" by Kongos, while series two trailers have used "Live and Let Die" by Wings.

 As part of their marketing campaign, Amazon placed crashed Toyota Prius cars at Hackescher Markt in Berlin, in front of London King's Cross railway station, and on the Hollywood Walk of Fame outside the Dolby Theatre in Los Angeles.

 Sponsorship

 In mid-2016 DHL began sponsoring the transport costs of the tent and mobile studio.
 In June 2016, in connection with the sponsorship deal, the presenters had uploaded videos of themselves attempting to assemble DHL-branded shipping boxes.
 The first episode stated that "promotional consideration" had been given by the Breitling Jet Team, DHL and Samsung.
 Eight of the Breitling Jet aircraft took part in the opening sequence flyovers.

 For episode 2, the list included 5.11 Tactical.
-A DHL Boeing 757 was featured in the opening sequence of episode 5, the tent was located in Rotterdam, and the DHL logo is featured on part of the crash barrier at the Eboladrome.
+A DHL Boeing 757 was featured in the opening sequence of episode 5, the tent was located in Rotterdam and the DHL logo is featured on part of the crash barrier at the Eboladrome.

+Future

+In September 2024, Hammond confirmed reports that Amazon would likely continue the show with new presenters set to replace him, Clarkson and May.
+In May 2025, the new presenters were reported as YouTubers James Engelsman and Thomas Holland, and social media personality Francis Bourgeois though Amazon has made no official press release to confirm this.